venkatpx/dcos-docs/1.9/usage/debugging/gui-debugging/index.md

 menu_order: 20
 ---

-You can also debug your service or pod from the DC/OS web interface.
+You can debug your service or pod from the DC/OS web interface.

 ## Service and Pod Health and Status Summaries